alexkemp9/Get-YT/README.md

 ## *Basics*
 This script file is designed for use by any-user (no root access required) within a Terminal.
 It’s principal purpose is to make it easy & reliable to download video, poster + captions for a desired YT video.
 It has been used under *Devuan* (a systemD-free version of *Debian*).
 In addition to BASH, the main utilities required are common items such as FFMPEG & TOUCH + the uncommon item YAD (*“Yet Another Dialog”*, described as a *“tool for creating graphical dialogs from shell scripts”*) + FIREFOX.

-The main item to change is line 64 (change to a sitable directory):
+The main item to change is line 64 (change to a suitable directory):

 ```bash
 if [[ ! "$DIR" ]]